 Making Peanut Satay Chicken Stir-Fry

-(scroll to bottom of page for the full recipe!)
+(scroll to bottom of page for the full recipe)

-Picking Stir Fry Veggies
+Choosing Stir Fry Veggies

 I use a simple base of onions, sweet peppers, broccoli, and peas for this stir fry, but the sky’s the limit for what veggies you can use!
+Try these other favorites.

 - Mushrooms